NextCenturyCorporation/MCS/README.md

 Whether to add random noise to the numerical amounts in movement and object interaction action parameters.
 Will default to `False`.

+#### save_debug_images

+(boolean, optional)

+Save RGB frames, depth masks, and object instance segmentation masks (if returned in the output by the chosen metadata tier) to image files on each step.
+Default: False

+#### save_debug_json

+(boolean, optional)

+Save AI2-THOR/Unity input, AI2-THOR/Unity output, and MCS StepMetadata output to JSON file on each step.
+Default: False

 #### seed

 (int, optional)